tcorrea/web-developer-introduction/git/README.md

 More about git commit - [freecodecamp](https://guide.freecodecamp.org/git/git-commit) and [official documentation](https://git-scm.com/docs/git-commit)

 ## git status
-`git status` displays the state od the working directory and the staging area.
+`git status` displays the state of the working directory and the staging area.

 ```
 $ git status